 President and CEO, UOP - a Honeywell company

-SECTORAL REPORT | March, 2014
+SECTORAL REPORT | April, 2014

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.

 Husk Power System uses novel biomass gratification technology to convert abundant rice husk into combustible gases.

 Building Robots with Human Intelligence

 Innovator-entrepreneur Aakash Sinha foresees a disruptive future for intelligent robotics in India.
 His company Omnipresent Robot Tech is set to be among the first movers.